Chymyst/chymyst-core/README.md

 Compared to [`ScalaJoin` (Jiansen He's 2011 implementation of JC)](https://github.com/Jiansen/ScalaJoin), `JoinRun` offers the following improvements:

-- Molecule injectors (“channels”) are locally scoped values (instances of abstract class `Molecule`) rather than singleton objects, as in `ScalaJoin`; this is more faithful to the semantics of JC, and allows more flexibility when defining reactions
+- Molecule injectors (“channels”) are not singleton objects as in `ScalaJoin` but locally scoped values.
+This is how the semantics of JC is implemented in JoCaml.
+This allows us more flexibility in defining molecules.
-- Reactions are also locally scoped values (instances of class `Reaction`). `JoinRun` uses macros to perform some static analysis of reactions at compile time and to warn users of errors.
+- Reactions are not merely `case` clauses but locally scoped values (instances of class `Reaction`). `JoinRun` uses macros to perform some static analysis of reactions at compile time and detect some errors.
 - Reactions and molecules are “composable”: we can begin constructing a join definition incrementally, until we have `n` reactions and `n` different molecules, where `n` is a runtime parameter, with no limit on the number of reactions in one join definition, and no limit on the number of different molecules.
 (However, a join definition is immutable once it is written.)
 - “Join definitions” are instances of class `JoinDefinition` and are invisible to the user (as they should be according to the semantics of JC)
 - Some common cases of invalid join definitions are flagged (as run-time errors) even before starting any processes; others are flagged when reactions are run (e.g. if a blocking molecule gets no reply)